I Left A Piece Of My Heart At Lake Atitlan, Guatemala

 Traveling with kids

-Surprisingly my guys were the only kids we saw when visiting Lake Atitlan.
-Maybe this was a fluke for our timing?
-Other tourists were all young backpackers or young seniors.
 We met the friendliest expats and folks from all over the world.
+Surprisingly my young teenage sons were the only kids we saw when visiting Lake Atitlan.
+Maybe this was a fluke or our timing — we traveled over Thanksgiving week.
+The other tourists that I saw were all young-adult backpackers or young seniors.

 November weather